cosmos/interchain-security/docs/docs/validators/overview.md

 Consumer chain team (or their advocates) submits a `ConsumerAdditionProposal`.
 The most important parameters for validators are:
 - `spawn_time` - the time after which the consumer chain must be started
-- `genesis_hash` - hash of the pre-ccv genesis.json; the file does not contain any validator info -> the infomation is available only after the proposal is passed and `spawn_time` is reached
+- `genesis_hash` - hash of the pre-ccv genesis.json; the file does not contain any validator info -> the information is available only after the proposal is passed and `spawn_time` is reached
 - `binary_hash` - hash of the consumer chain binary used to validate the software builds

 ### 4. CCV Genesis state generation